(continually updated, contact us with any input)

 In the Cultivation and Dry rooms of indoor grow facilities, temperature and humidity control can be used to help optimize plant growth, improve quality metrics, reduce microbial risk, and dry cannabis flower into a shelf-stable consumer product.

-Common Temperature and Humidity Targets by Room Type for Indoor Grows
+Temperature and Humidity Targets by Room Type in Indoor Grows

 The types of rooms covered here are flower, veg, mom, clone, dry and cure/storage.

 Flower: These are the rooms where "flower" is grown.
 Plants are typically in this room around 8-10 weeks (though can vary) corresponding to the length of the flowering cycle of the plant.
 Plants are brought in from the veg room and usually start at relatively high temperature and humidity setpoints.
 This might be 80-85F temperature and 65-75% target RH.
-Temperature and humidity may to decrease a bit at night, to maybe 78-80F, and 60-70% RH.
+Temperature and humidity may decrease a bit at night, to maybe 78-80F, and 60-70% RH.
 Humidifiers are usually needed to meet these high humidity setpoints, though some growers opt to forgo humidifiers and let RH sit below setpoint.
 Toward the end of the flower cycle, lower temperature and humidity is desirable, for various reasons including to reduce microbial growth.
-The plants are transpiring a lot more moisture into the air, requiring a lot more dehumidification.
-Rooms are often lowered to 72-78F with the lights on, and maybe 68-75F with the lights off, and around 50-60% RH.
-Without sufficient dehumidification (with either reheat or standalone dehumidifiers), microbial issues will develop and the room will be a constant operational struggle.
+The plants are transpiring a lot more moisture into the air at this point, requiring a lot more dehumidification.
+Rooms are often lowered to 72-78F with the lights on, and maybe 68-75F with the lights off, and around 50-55% RH.
+Without sufficient dehumidification (with reheat and/or standalone dehumidifiers), microbial issues will develop and the room will be a constant operational struggle.

 Veg/Mom/Clone: From an HVAC perspective Veg, Mom, and Clone rooms like to be fairly warm and humid.
 Clones like it very humid, but they are often grown under domes or in small tents to have a very high localized relative humidity.
 The greater veg and mom rooms may operate around 80F and 50-70% RH.
 Some growers will use humidifiers in the veg rooms to maintain high RH.